-Most travelers visiting Iceland for the first time have a list of ‘essential’ activities and it has to be said that Glacier Hiking features highly on that list
+Most travellers visiting Iceland for the first time have a list of ‘essential’ activities and it has to be said that Glacier Hiking features highly on that list.

 The duration of the shorter hikes is around 2½ – 3½ hours where you get a fantastic introduction to the magical world of glaciers, with their own water systems, crevasses, dirt cones, glacier mice, moulins and possibly ice-caves.

-Glacier Hiking is one of the most popular activities for guests staying at Hotel Rangá and a variety of Glacial experiences can be arranged and tailored to suit both groups and individual travelers.
+Glacier Hiking is one of the most popular activities for guests staying at Hotel Rangá and a variety of Glacial experiences can be arranged and tailored to suit both groups and individual travellers.